-Richard Rymarz, reflecting on the challenges facing the Church today, discusses the teaching of Vatican II.
+Richard Rymarz, reflecting on the challenges facing the Church today, discusses the divergence of understanding in relation to the a chapter on each of "the Catholic virtues": teaching of Vatican II.
 Is the Council to be seen in terms of continuity and reform or discontinuity and rupture?
 As a new pope challenges his fellow believers to search for new horizons and to re-examine some old assumptions, Fr Kelly and his disciples give us some valuable insights into the way ahead.